 7th Street & 8th Street Safety Project

-SFMTA is currently working on implementing Quick Build traffic safety improvements on 7th Street between Folsom Street and 16th Street, as part of the City's Vision Zero commitment to prioritize traffic safety and eliminate all traffic-related fatalities and serious injuries.
-This follows the 2017 installation of protected bike lanes between Market and Folsom and continues the buildout of a more connected protected bikeway network.
-The Townsend to 16th Street segment is further accelerated by a construction coordination opportunity now that this section of the roadway is newly repaved.
+The SFMTA is currently working on implementing quick-build traffic safety improvements on 7th Street between Folsom Street and Townsend Street, as the 7th Street Quick-Build Safety Project.
+This effort is part of the City's Vision Zero commitment to prioritize traffic safety and eliminate all traffic-related fatalities and serious injuries.
+This project continues the buildout of a more protected bikeway network, following the installation of protected bike lanes from Market to Folsom and from Townsend to 16th streets.
+In Fall 2019, the project team will share conceptual designs with the community with plans to begin construction in Spring 2020.

 7th and 8th are one-way streets in the South of Market (SoMa) neighborhood running north (7th Street) and south (8th Street) as a couplet.
 As 7th and 8th provide access to freeway on- and off-ramps, and are part of the 19-Polk bus route, the streets’ existing design presents the potential for crashes between people walking, bicycling, taking transit and driving.

-With bicycle facilities already located on Market, Howard, Folsom and Townsend Streets, 7th and 8th are important bicycle network links, connecting people on bike to the City’s south and east neighborhoods, which include destinations like the Caltrain station and Mission Bay.
+With bicycle facilities already located on Market, Howard, Folsom, Brannan, and Townsend Streets, 7th and 8th are important bicycle network links, connecting people on bike to the City’s south and east neighborhoods, which include destinations like the Caltrain station and Mission Bay.

 In 2016, former Mayor Ed Lee issued an executive directive on bicycle and pedestrian safety, explicitly calling for a focus on delivering near-term safety improvements on 7th and 8th streets.
-Mayor London Breed further underscores the importance of building a connected network of protected bikeways to make streets safer through quick-build improvements on 7th Street.
+In 2019, Mayor London Breed further underscored the importance of building a connected network of protected bikeways to make streets safer through quick-build improvements on 7th Street.

-7th Street and 8th Street are on the City’s High Injury Network, which are the 13 percent of city streets that account for 75 percent of San Francisco’s traffic crashes.
+7th Street and 8th Street are on San Francisco's Vision Zero High Injury Network, which are the 13 percent of city streets that account for 75 percent of San Francisco’s traffic crashes.

-This project’s main goal is to improve safety and comfort for all modes of transportationalong these corridors.
-This project will implement targeted improvements to better control the interactions of various modes and minimize the potential for conflicts.
+This project’s main goal is to improve safety and comfort for all modes of transportation along these corridors.
+This project will implement targeted improvements to better facilitate the interactions of various modes and minimize the potential for conflicts.

 The 7th Street and 8th Street Safety Project is in support of San Francisco’s Vision Zero commitment of eliminating all traffic deaths and serious injuries.

-- Protected bikeways to better separate people riding bikes from moving traffic
+- Protected bikeways to increase separation for people biking and walking from moving traffic

-- Boarding islands with bike lanes behind to reduce potential for conflicts and improve passenger loading
+- Boarding islands to reduce potential for conflicts and improve passenger loading activities

 7th Street & 8th Street Phase 1 Timeline: